“The avoidance of taxes is the only intellectual pursuit that carries any reward.” John Maynard Keynes

 Q: Who qualifies for the R&D Tax Credit?

-A: One of the common misconceptions about the R&D Credit is that it is reserved for companies with teams of scientists in lab coats.
-In reality, any company working to solve a particular technical problem through trial and error can claim expenses associated with that problem solving towards the credit.
+A: One of the common misconceptions about R&D Credit.
+Companies with teams of scientists in lab coats have this R&D Credit reserved for them.
+Any company working to solve a particular technical problem through trial and error can claim expenses associated with that problem-solving towards the credit.
 This can range from developing new software to providing engineering services needed to deliver a technical solution for a client.
-If your company evaluates alternatives and uses principals that are technical in nature (i.e., engineering, computer science, or physical sciences) to solve any type of problem then the R&D Credit is for you.

 Q: Can a small business still benefit from the credit?